 Were the machines properly stored and calibrated between uses?

 There are several complex defenses based on factors such as the presence of potassium oxalate, the use of salting out agents and the gas chromatography process itself.
-Don’t trust your driving privileges to a less experienced attorney.
-Contact a skilled criminal defense lawyer today.
+Don’t trust your driving privileges to a less experienced defense attorney.
+Contact a skilled criminal defense lawyer from our law firm today.

 If you have questions regarding challenging a blood test, schedule a free consultation at The Law Offices of John Phebus.
 Our firm can be reached by calling 623-847-7117 or by completing our online contact form.
+We also serve clients with DUI cases from Scottsdale, Peoria, Surprise, and other areas of Maricopa County.
 Our office hours are 8 a.m. to 5 p.m., Monday through Friday.
 Evening and weekend appointments are available based on the needs of our clients.